nicosabena/authorization-extension-tool/readme.md

 1. Create a M2M application in the tenant where the Authorization Extension is installed, and assign permissions for:
    1. Auth0 Management API: authorize the scopes `read:users` and `read:applications` so that the code can read users and applications.
-   2. `auth0-authorization-extension-api`: authorize the scope `read:configuration` so that the code can read the full configuration for the Authorization Extension.
+   2. `auth0-authorization-extension-api`: authorize the scope `read:configuration` so that the code can read the full configuration for the Authorization Extension, and `update:groups` if you want to delete inactive groups.

 2. In a working folder (e.g. `~/ae-tool-working-folder/{tenant}) create a `.env` file (using `.env.example` as a template) and configure the all the values.
    For `CLIENT_ID` and `CLIENT_SECRET`, use the values for the application created in step #1.